Focus

 Some examples of oppositions filed by LEGO against third party trademarks (2014 - 2022):

-Opposition refused by the INPI against the trademark LEGOAL n°184452008 for identical and similar products (OPP 18-3217/SHF 21/01/2019)
+Opposition refused by INPI against the trademark LEGOAL n°184452008 for identical and similar goods (OPP 18-3217/SHF 21/01/2019)

-Opposition accepted by the INPI against the trademark LEGOTEL n°174332218 for identical and similar products (OPP 17-1547 / REF 21/09/2017)
+Opposition accepted by INPI against the trademark LEGOTEL n°174332218 for identical and similar goods (OPP 17-1547 / REF 21/09/2017)

-Opposition refused by the INPI against the trademark VITALEGO n°164321525 for identical and similar products (OPP 17-0966/DDL 31/08/2017)
+Opposition refused by the INPI against the trademark VITALEGO n°164321525 for identical and similar goods (OPP 17-0966/DDL 31/08/2017)

 Opposition accepted by the INPI against the trademark LEGO CAFÉ n°1186434 for identical and similar products (OPP 14-1211)